ji-zai/personal-site/content/essays/seek-truth.md

 <WithAnnotation
   line="This is when your ego helps you." markdown="This is why I’m not a fan team cultures that emphasize “low egos”.
 I often find these teams full of people that simply don’t care.
-It’s easy to agree with someone, or let your ideas be discarded when you don’t give a shit about the product. <p>Big ego to achieve something worthwhile + truth seeking => they do great work by making their egos work for what their conscious mind wants." />
+It’s easy to agree with someone, or let your ideas be discarded when you don’t give a shit about the product. <p>Big ego to achieve something worthwhile + truth seeking => they do great work by making their egos work for what their conscious mind wants.<p>If this weren't the case, successful founders would all be saints, which is far from truth. <p>Dream big.
+Believe that YOU will change the world for the better.
+And then keep that ego soaked in the truth." />

 To bridge the inconsistency, your mind can either: